 Why do we suffer?
 While theology suggests one set of answers, art poses an exploration which requires a mutual engagement between artist and observer – a pathway, as it were to explore the pain of another so as to find the hope which led them forward.
 Some of the pieces in this exhibit are of a classical nature – portraiture, recognizable religious images, and sacred objects used in Catholic worship.
 But a significant number of these pieces are invitations to behold suffering itself, personified in Jesus or his mother, Mary.
 They invite the onlooker to engage not only in the suffering of these individuals, but through them one’s own personal suffering.
 But faith instructs us that suffering is not the end of this very human story.
 That the suffering is always aligned to healing.
 Art offers healing, and these pieces are part of that process, or at least that is the hope.

-The items in this exhibition belong to the Blackfriars Institute for Religion and the Arts, a ministry of the Western Dominican Province.
-It was curated by members of the governing board of Blackfriars Institute – Christopher Renz, OP, DSPT Professor and Academic Dean and Margaret Antonoff, DSPT Alumna.
+The items in this exhibition belong to DSPT.
+The exhibit was curated by – Christopher Renz, OP, DSPT Professor and Academic Dean and Margaret Antonoff, DSPT Alumna.